airbytehq/airbyte/docs/connector-development/config-based/error-handling.md

         min_wait: 5
 ```

-The strategy accepts an optional regex to extract the time from the header value, and a minimum time to wait.
+The strategy accepts an optional regular expression to extract the time from the header value, and a minimum time to wait.

 ## Advanced error handling